Corey Bailey

 degrees Celsius) or less.
 You can be within 5 degrees or so and be fine.
 At 120

-Fahrenheit for 24- 48 hours and longer with great results.
-Avoid temperatures
+around 115 degrees Fahrenheit for 24- 48 hours and longer with great results.

-damaging the tape.
-I have also added an article dedicated to baking audio tape.
+I have also written an article dedicated to baking audio tape.

 Important:

-baking process.
+process.
 Make absolutely sure of the type of tape you have.
-Research it
+Research it well before

 Whatever type or brand of oven you use, it has to be temperature stable within a

-couple of degrees.
-Because the air temperature and humidity are ever changing,
+few degrees.
+Because the air temperature and humidity are ever changing, (time of

-(time of day, time of year), I run my dehydrator for several hours while monitoring
+day, time of year), I run my dehydrator for several hours while monitoring the

-the temperature at the area where the tape is to be placed before I begin the
+temperature at the area where the tape is to be placed before I begin the process

 Any oven used for the purpose of baking magnetic tape should not be used for